srinman/mcpdemo/mcpmemento/ARCHITECTURE.md

 ## Overview

-This document outlines the evolution of a Model Context Protocol (MCP) demonstration from a simple local file-based system to a production-ready Kubernetes deployment on Azure Kubernetes Service (AKS) with Azure Files storage.
+This document outlines the evolution of a Model Context Protocol (MCP) demonstration from a simple local file-based system to a comprehensive Kubernetes deployment example on Azure Kubernetes Service (AKS) with Azure Files storage.
 The primary use case is to provide users with a natural language interface to store and retrieve personal memories in a centralized, secure location.

 ## Use Case